onlyphantom/cvessentials/transformation/lecture_affine.md

 In your learn-by-building section, you will find a less-than-perfectly-digitalized map, `belitung_raw.jpg`.
 Your job is to apply what you've apply the necessary affine transformation to correct its perspective distortion and the resize the map accordingly.

 ## Getting Affine Transformation
-Given the importance of such a relation between two images, it should come as no surprise that `opencv` packs a number of convenient functions to help us specify this transformation.
+Given the importance of such a relation between two images, it should come as no surprise that `opencv` packs a number of convenience methods to help us specify this transformation.
 The two common use-cases are:
 - 1. We **specify** our 2D vector representing the original image, $X$ and our 2x3 transformation matrix $M$ constructed in `numpy`.
     - Example code:
     ```py